liguyon/42-curriculum/3-philosophers/README.md

 ## TODO
 - fix lock order inversion (potential deadlock)
-- fix philo diying when it should not (1ms delay)
+- fix philo diying when using fsanitize
-- more tests
+- exit simulation when number_of_times_each_philosopher_must_eat is reached